emilfrej/Reddit4MentalHealthResearch/README.md

 ## Running the Pipeline

 ### Full pipeline
+To play around with the code,  I suggest downloading an single subreddit "submissions" file from the [pushshift dump](https://the-eye.eu/redarcs/).
+For example, (r/pyschosis)[https://the-eye.eu/redarcs/files/Psychosis_submissions.zst]
+This will break the logistic regression since there no positive targets given that posts in r/SuicideWatch are not included, and no positive targets can therefore be found.
+To work around this you could, also download r/SuicideSubmissions.

-If you want to run the full pipeline, you will need at least one subreddit in `.zst` from the pushshift archive.
+If you want to run the full pipeline and recreate the results, you will need at least one subreddit in `.zst` from the pushshift archive.
 Place Reddit `.zst` files in `reddit_data/`, then change the topic number in `model_and_topic_data_fitting.py` to desired number.
 Recreating similiar results to the paper would require downloading the entire corpus and running S3 model with n_topics = 300.
 This would take a bunch of time to setup and waiting for runs to finish even with GPU access and high-performance computers.
-To play around with the code,  I suggest downloading an single subreddits from the [pushshift dump](https://the-eye.eu/redarcs/) or using the CLI tool aria2 and (academic torrents)[https://academictorrents.com/] if you wish to download many.
+To this end I suggest getting a torrent (academic torrents)[https://academictorrents.com/] and use the CLI tool aria2.

 ```bash
 bash run_pipeline.sh